Red-infosec/AQUARMOURY/Goblin/README.md

 3. compile64.bat
 ```

-`goblin_x64.dll` is the name of the module.
+`goblin_x64.dll` is the name of the module and it is quite small(about `7 kB` in size).
 It is converted to a PIC blob(shellcode) with the help of [sRDI](https://github.com/monoxgas/sRDI) courtesy of [@monoxgas](https://twitter.com/monoxgas?lang=en) and delivered straight to memory via your favourite C2 framework for inline execution/local execution in the implant process.

 When the `Goblin` module is executed on a host, it primarily has one of these two objectives to accomplish:
 1. Kill `wevtsvc.dll` threads if they are running